yuhao-tubi/multi-language-live/apps/mock-media-service/PROTOCOL.md

 - If no ack within `ACK_TIMEOUT_MS`, counts as retry
 - After `MAX_RETRIES`, server logs warning but continues
 - Purpose: Reliability tracking, performance monitoring, debugging

+### Processed Fragment Upload

+**Optional feature for bidirectional workflows:**
+- Client can send `fragment:processed` to upload processed audio back to server
+- Useful for workflows like transcoding, audio filtering, or analysis results
+- Server logs receipt for monitoring and debugging purposes
+- Does not affect fragment delivery flow or stream lifecycle

 ## REST API Endpoints